microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ![quick pick has folder name](images/multi-root-workspaces/quick-open-list.png)

-If you using an [Icon Theme](/docs/getstarted/themes.md#icon-themes) and the active theme supports it, you will see a special Workspace icon.
+If you are using an [Icon Theme](/docs/getstarted/themes.md#icon-themes) and the active theme supports it, you will see a special Workspace icon.

 Below you can see the Workspace icons from the built-in **Minimal (Visual Studio Code)** icon theme: